cloud-gov/cg-site/_posts/2021-02-05-cloud-gov_a_different_kind_of_cloud.md

 ---
 layout: post
-title: "Cloud.gov: A Different Kind of Cloud"
+title: "cloud.gov: A Different Kind of Cloud"
 date: February 5, 2021
 excerpt: The cloud.gov platform acts as a concierge for your cloud deployments, removing a lot of the hard work of setting up a scalable and compliant